 * This is the Professional Version. *

-Keratoacanthomas are round, firm, usually flesh-colored nodules with sharply sloping borders and a characteristic central crater containing keratinous material; they usually resolve spontaneously.
+Keratoacanthomas are round, firm, usually flesh-colored nodules with sharply sloping borders and a characteristic central crater containing keratinous material; they usually resolve spontaneously, but some may be a well-differentiated form of squamous cell carcinoma.

 Etiology is unknown.
 Most experts consider these lesions to be well-differentiated squamous cell carcinomas with a tendency to involute.

 Development is rapid.
 Usually the lesion reaches its full size, typically 1 to 3 cm but sometimes > 5 cm, within 1 or 2 mo.
 Common sites are sun-exposed areas, the face, the forearms, and the dorsum of the hands.
-Spontaneous involution may start within a few months.
-However, because this lesion cannot be relied on to involute, biopsy or excision is recommended.
-Spontaneous involution may leave substantial scarring; surgery or intralesional injections with methotrexate or 5-fluorouracil usually yield better cosmetic results, and excision allows histologic confirmation of the diagnosis.
+Spontaneous involution may start within a few months, but involution is not guaranteed.

 * This is a professional Version *